 The endometrium is the tissue that lines the inside of your uterus.
 Each month, as part of your menstrual cycle, these tissues thicken, break down and then bleed out of your body.
-When you have endometriosis, these tissues do not grow as they should — in fact, they appear outside of the uterus or on your ovaries, fallopian tubes or pelvic lining.
+When you have endometriosis, endometrial tissue implant outside of the endometrial lining — in fact, they appear outside of the uterus or on your ovaries, fallopian tubes or pelvic lining.

 Your doctor may find endometrial tissues in your vagina, cervix or vulva.
 But they can also appear completely outside your reproductive system, in places such as your intestines, rectum or bladder.
 They can even be found, although rarely, in abdominal surgery scars.
 The endometrial tissue — regardless of their location and the fact that the tissue has no way to exit your body — continue their normal cycle of thickening, breaking down and bleeding.
 Signs and symptoms of endometriosis should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis, treatment plan can well as follow up.

 The initial signs of endometriosis are abnormally painful menstrual cramps that get worse over time.
 Endometriosis pain also can occur before you get your period or while having sex.
 However, while pain is the best-known symptom of endometriosis, you may not always recognize it.
 Instead, other symptoms may present, such as: